andrewjahn/AndysBrainBook/docs/ASL/04_fASL_GUI.rst

   [eye(3); 0 -1 1]

 This is Matlab syntax which creates a 3x3 identity matrix, and then adds another row (0 -1 1).
-Although you can't see it here, know that this line expands to:
+Although you can't see it here, keep in mind that this line expands to:

 ::